-| | |
+| | | |

-Travel With Sandi is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Travel With Sandi is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.
 Travel With Sandi also participates in the Awin and CJ Affiliate programs.

 We skirted Belfast and made our way up the coast, stopping frequently to take in the beautiful seashore along the Irish Sea, Like Tweed’s Port Carnfunnock Bay Slipway.
+It was a chilly day by the water and a cup of coffee took the edge off the cold weather.

 Carrickfergus

-Christmas in Northern Ireland
+Northern Ireland

-We reached our designation – the Inn on the Coast.
-It is a sweet little hotel with a view of the Atlantic.
-The staff was so nice and the rooms were comfy.
-We headed to the bar and restaurant for dinner, it was exactly what you would expect, cozy with a roaring fire, lots of Guinness and hearty entrees.
-After a leasurely dinner, we got in a few games of pool.
+We headed to the bar and restaurant for dinner, it was exactly what you would expect,a cozy Irish pub with a roaring fire, lots of Guinness, and hearty entrees.
+After a leisurely dinner, we enjoyed a few games of high-stakes, bragging rights pool.
+Complemented by a few more Guinness drafts just for fun.

-Carrick a Rede Rope Bridge
+Carrick-a-Rede Rope Bridge

 The Giants Causeway